Skip to main content

 npm i @busy-hour/react

-Initializing Busy Hour Project/App
+Initializing Busy Hour App

-To initialize Busy Hour Project/App, you can use the initializeApp function.
-The initializeApp function is exported from the @busy-hour/react package and take the following arguments:
+To initialize Busy Hour App, you can use the useInitBusyHour function.
+The useInitBusyHour function is exported from the @busy-hour/react package and take the following arguments:

 Quick Example

-import { useInitBusyApp } from '@busy-hour/react/hooks'
+import { useInitBusyHour } from '@busy-hour/react';

 // Config file from Busy Hour Dashboard

-const isAppInitialized = useInitBusyApp({
+const [isAppInitialized, isAppInitializedError] = useInitBusyApp({

 projectAppId: 'your-project-app-id',